Return to the Costume List

 Wig Shops.
 These are great if they are used to dealing with theatrical wigs.
 Otherwise, they may not understand what you want, even with patient explanations.
 (Wig shops that cater to black clientele can be awesome if you're looking for brunet or sometimes auburn wigs, and they often have awesome accessories too.)
 Take color pictures with you or have some on your phone.
 If you can find a stylist who really understands what you want, cherish him or her.

 If you are serious about your part, and it's difficult to style your hair look like your character's, get a wig.
 It can make a huge difference in your appearance, and it saves wear and tear on your hair.
-Cheaper wigs start at $30-$40.
-If you can buy one in person instead of on-line, you avoid surprises - often they don't look the same in person, or on you, and your stylist can help you with the style.
+Cheaper wigs start at $30-$40, and I know some people who've found great wigs online.
+However, some styling is usually required, and you can get help at a shop.
+If you buy one in person instead of on-line, you avoid surprises - often they don't look the same in person, or on you, and your stylist can help you with the style.
 It is surprisingly affordable to get wigs washed or restyled.
 (You can wash a wig yourself by gently swishing it with shampoo in the sink, then letting it drip dry.
 Yes, that's intimidating the first time.
-Ask Google and you'll be fine.)
+Watch some videos on YouTube and you'll be fine.)
 Shop by color and style - if you need curly parted in the center, buy curly instead of buying a wavy wig with a center side part and fighting it.
 You can do a lot to a wig by teasing or cutting it--remember this if you can't find exactly what you want.
 Buy longer than you need; wigs always look longer on a wighead.
 Remember--the hair won't grow back, so always cut less than you think you should when styling!
 I prefer synthetic to real hair.
 It doesn't last as long, and you can't color it unless you use spray-on color, but it is much cheaper and easier to care for.
 You can't crimp it, but it will take hot rollers, and it will hold high artificial styles better.

 Store your wig on a wighead so it will hold its shape, and cover it with a cloth so it doesn't get dusty, and do brush it occasionally, particularly at the back nape (gentle!) so it doesn't turn into a nasty mess.